projectacrn/acrn-hypervisor/doc/introduction/index.rst

 ****************************

 The ACRN architecture has evolved since it's initial v0.1 release in July 2018.
-The new v2.0 architecture has flexibility to support partition mode, sharing mode and a mixed hybrid mode.
+Beginning with the v1.1 release, the ACRN architecture has flexibility to support partition mode, sharing mode, and a mixed hybrid mode.
 As shown in :numref:`V2-hl-arch`, hardware resources can be partitioned into two parts:

 .. figure:: images/ACRN-V2-high-level-arch.png
    :width: 700px
    :align: center
    :name: V2-hl-arch

-   ACRN V2.0 high-level architecture
+   ACRN high-level architecture

 Shown on the left of :numref:`V2-hl-arch`, resources are partitioned and used by a pre-launched user virtual machine (VM).
 Pre-launched here